 Complete an Initial Review of Your Case

 SSD attorneys are tasked with identifying the areas that need to be scrutinized in order to review the case from a greater perspective.
-For instance, there might be a small issue or two, but they will point these out and also see if it is possible to fix them.
+For instance, if you’re from Virginia, there might be a small issue or two, but your Virginia disability attorney will point these out and also see if it is possible to fix them.
 They’ll also examine other issues like fraudulent claims and the unfairness of awards.
 Most likely, you will have filed a claim before, so your attorney has an idea of what you already know about your disability and medical history.
 They will provide all the information and resources you need, as well as help you deal with all of your questions.

 During your initial phone consultation, a social security attorney will explain the next steps of the process.
 They will also discuss fees and answer any questions you might have.
 At the end of your consultation, you can decide whether you want to move forward.
 If you do, they’ll ask for a retainer so that they can begin working on your case right away.